Based on the current Units of Competency as outlined by www.training.gov.au.

 In this course you will earn everything you need to know about bees, the equipment needed and how much honey and wax you can expect.
 Discover how to make products from beeswax such as candles, soaps and cosmetic creams.

 Suitable for anyone interested in learning about the fundamentals of beekeeping.
-This course is for absolute beginners.
+This course is for beginners and it provides you wtih all the knowledge that you need to to setup your own beehive, maintain it and harvest from it

 By the end of this course, you should be able to: